 Biography

 Aprinda Indahlastari's research interests focus on achieving precision medicine by improving existing medical devices/intervention methods using person-specific models paired with multimodal data approaches.
-She is a research assistant professor in the department of clinical and health psychology in the College of Public Health and Health Professions.
+She is an assistant professor in the department of clinical and health psychology in the College of Public Health and Health Professions.

 Areas of Expertise (5)